elenaem26/CurrencyBot/README.md

 ## Database

-The application uses PostgreSQL with JOOQ for type-safe SQL operations.
+The application uses PostgreSQL with Hibernate/JPA for database operations.
 All currency conversions are stored in the database for history and analytics.

 ## Project Structure